Beyond Industry 4.0: digital fabrication and craft

 - Masaaki Iwamoto, Kyushu University, Japan: Reflections on the Radical Computational Architecture of Shoei Yoh

 - Yosuke Komiyama, Kyoto University, Japan: Advanced Design with Timber: Japanese and UK approaches

 - Dr Nicole Gardner, Computational Design UNSW, Sydney: Digital crafting: reconfiguring human-machine relations

-Followed by a Panel Discussion with the speakers and Giulia Conti (Hassell Studio) and Chris Fox (Artist) and Kate Dunn (UNSW Sydney Built Environment).
+Followed by a Panel Discussion with the speakers and Giulia Conti (Hassell Studio), Chris Fox (Artist) and Kate Dunn (UNSW Sydney Built Environment).

 Presented by UNSW Sydney and Kyushu University and Sponsored by the Australian Japan Foundation, DFAT and Kyushu University, Japan.